colbyford/PyMOLfold/README.md

 3. Click the *Fetch* button and follow the prompts to install the package.

 Once installed, navigate to *Plugin* > *PyMOLfold* in the menu bar.
 Then, in the dialog box, simply paste in your API key and amino acid sequence you wish to fold.

 > [!NOTE]
 > Note: This plugin does not include any of the model package(s) or weights.
-You'll need to install them into the PyMOL conda environment.
+You'll need to install them into the PyMOL Conda environment.

 ## Package Installation